-Most people staying in Kuching make a day trip to the Semenggoh Wildlife Centre - 45 minutes from the city - for a chance to see orangutans roaming freely within a wild refuge.
-Trips can be booked through your guest house or you can make your own way by taking bus #6 from the STC terminal near the open-air market.
+Most people staying in Kuching make a day trip to the Semenggoh Wildlife Centre — 45 minutes from the city — for a chance to see orangutans roaming freely within a wild refuge.
+Trips can be booked through your guesthouse or you can make your own way by taking bus #6 from the STC terminal near the open-air market.

 Getting Around Kuching

-Long-haul buses run to destinations such as Gunung Gading National Park, Miri, and Sibu from the Express Bus Terminal located around batu 3.
+Long-haul buses run to destinations such as Gunung Gading National Park, Miri, and Sibu from the Express Bus Terminal located around Batu 3.
 It is not possible to walk to the terminal, take a taxi or city buses 3A, 2, or 6.

 Travel to Kuching

-Kuching is well-connected to Kuala Lumpur, Singapore, and other parts of Asia by the Kuching International Airport (KCH).
+Kuching is well-connected to Kuala Lumpur, Singapore, and other parts of Asia from the Kuching International Airport (KCH).
 Although still a part of Malaysia, Borneo has its own immigration control; you must get stamped in at the airport.

 To take the bus, exit the airport to the left and begin walking west on the main road — use caution as there is no proper sidewalk.
 At the first intersection, go left then follow the road as it splits off to the right.
 At the roundabout turn right, cross the road to the bus stop, then flag any city bus going north to the city.
 Bus numbers 3A, 6, and 9 stop just west of Chinatown.